LLETZ and cone biopsy are performed if you have abnormal cervical screening test results (changes in the cells covering the cervix).

 Intrauterine infection, also known as chorioamnionitis, is infection within the womb.

-Intrauterine growth restriction (IUGR), also known as fetal growth restriction (FGR) is a condition in which a baby's growth slows or stops during pregnancy.
+Fetal growth restriction (FGR) is a condition where a baby is smaller than expected or when a baby's growth slows or stops during pregnancy.
+It is also called intrauterine growth restriction (IUGR).

 The way your life is lived can have an effect on your risk of premature birth.